lucas-deangelis/mini-projet01-epitech/README.md

   * Create and migrate your database with `mix ecto.setup`
   * Install assets package with `cd assets && npm install && node node_modules/webpack/bin/webpack.js --mode development`
   * Install client module with `cd client && npm install`
-  * Run the client module in client/ folder with `npm run dev`
+  * Run the client module in client/ folder with `npm run serve`
   * Start Phoenix endpoint at the root of your project with `mix phx.server`

 Please use a postgreSql database with user = postgres and password = postgres.